 The elite force that answers to the King, responsible for maintaining the peace.
 Their organization is infamously corrupt, and many recruits hope to join in order to take advantage of the safety and comforts it affords.
 Only the Top 10 graduates from every year are allowed to apply, meaning that the most talented are the soldiers least likely to ever have to face Titans.
 They are actually divided into two separate organizations — the regular branch, and the secretive Central 1st Brigade that operates directly out of the Capitol.
 Though most of the top ten cadets of the 104th Trainee Corps intended to join the MPs (as they had earned the right to do so), only Annie Leonheart ultimately joins, while the rest opted for the Survey Corpsnote .

 - Asskicking Equals Authority: Deconstructed.
-The military system in place makes sense on paper: the best and brightest defend humanity's center and the rest either maintain the walls or go on scouting missions.
+The military system in place makes sense on paper: the best and brightest defend humanity's center and the rest either maintain the Walls or go on scouting missions.
 This means ultimately the best soldiers are likely never to be where they're needed most, making them useless to the overall war effort.
 Additionally, any exercises that they do would involve drilling with their guns (as they are responsible for maintaining law and order) so the 3DMG skills that got them to the top are stagnated and see little further use because they're at the top.

 - Paper Tiger: Their tendency to neglect any serious duties or training have left them the least capable branch, and Jean notes their members keep being devoured when they finally mobilize on the mission to rescue Eren.
 In comparison, the Survey Corps and Garrison are far more experienced and capable.